HeGsnS/Learning-Independent-SKills/README.md

 **Acknowledgements**

-Thanks Guandong Bozhilin Inc. for their financial support!

-Thanks all of the contributor to this project!
+Thanks Guandong Bozhilin Inc. for their financial support, and thanks all of the contributors to this project!